The Joint Strategic Needs Assessment identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 Statistics on school readiness

-Public Health England (PHE) - Early years health profiles - PHE produces a number of reports and resources on child and maternal health which can be accessed through their data and analysis tools portal.
+- Office for Health Improvement and Disparities (OHID) – Child and Maternal Health - Early years - OHID produces a number of reports and resources on child and maternal health which can be accessed through their data and analysis tools portal.
 These profiles include data on health that contribute towards children being ready for school.

 Guidance on school readiness

-Public Health England (PHE) – giving every child the best start in life guidance - PHE produced this guidance aimed at increasing the proportion of children who are ready to learn at 2 and ready for school at age 5.
+- Office for Health Improvement and Disparities (OHID) - giving every child the best start in life guidance - Public Health England (PHE) produced this guidance aimed at increasing the proportion of children who are ready to learn at 2 and ready for school at age 5.
 It includes information on the importance of early years and the role that health professionals play in getting children ready for school.